Hesperian Health Guides

 - Have sex with no penetration of the vagina or anus.
 There are many ways to give and get pleasure without penetration, including kissing, rubbing, or massaging different parts of the body, and touching each other’s genitals with the hands (mutual masturbation) or mouth (oral sex).

 - Use condoms every time.
 Put on a latex condom before your partner’s genitals touch yours, every time, even with a long-term partner.
-Female condoms protect best against STIs because they cover more of the genital area.
+Internal (female) condoms protect best against STIs because they cover more of the genital area.
 If you are trying to get pregnant, only have sexual intercourse without a condom during your fertile time.
-Use male or female condoms (or dental dams or plastic wrap) during oral sex.
+Use external (male) or internal (female) condoms (or dental dams or plastic wrap) during oral sex.
 Also use a condom with sex toys that more than one person has shared.

 Talking about sex with a partner